 When enabled, this setting allows the breaker to close if both sides are dead and if generators are detected on either side of breaker connection.
-This also requires Dead A to Dead B Close Enable to be enabled.

 Live Load Close Enable

 Enabling this setting allows synchronizing and closing the breaker to a live load bus that is not being driven by any detected generator or mains connection in the system.